Zhaopudark/PSComputerManagementZp/Examples/README.md

 <img src="./../Assets/Examples.assets/image-20230703160317798.png" alt="image-20230703160317798" style="zoom:67%;" />

-Optional: To inject these commands into the the `virtual Windows` as a scheduled task `SetProxy`, setting proxy automatically when `logon` or `startup` , you can take the following further commands (Please run PowerShell with `Administrator` privilege.) :
+Optional: To inject these commands into the `virtual Windows` as a scheduled task `SetProxy`, setting proxy automatically when `logon` or `startup`, you can take the following further commands (Please run PowerShell with `Administrator` privilege.) :

 ```powershell
 #Requires -Version 7.0